gravitational/teleport/rfd/0194-upstream-pki-support.md

   for X509 SVIDs written to disk.
 - The upstream root CA will be distributed in any trust bundle in place of the intermediate CA.

+TODO:
+- We should note here the compromises that using an external PKI hierarchy has on the security model of Teleport Workload Identity.

 ### Phase 2: Integrations